IF YOUR ESTATE IS ABOVE

 Married couples and civil partners are able to pass their assets and possessions to each other tax-free on death.

-Also, if the tax-free allowance is not used by the first to die, the surviving partner is then able to double the nil rate band to £650,000 upon their death.
+Also, if the tax-free allowance is not used by the first to die, the surviving partner is then able to double the nil rate band to £650,000 upon their death, with a further £350,000 potentially available through the residential allowance.

 WE WILL TRY TO MAKE